Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Introduction

-\paragraph*{Algorithms} Third, we consider two problems of sensor placement so to optimize the $\log\det$ of the error covariance of the Kalman filter with respect to the system's initial condition and process noise of Kalman estimator ---henceforth, we refer to this error as \emph{$\log\det$ error}.
+Third, we consider two problems of sensor placement for the design of an optimal Kalman estimator ---we refer to the $\log\det$ of the error covariance of the Kalman filter with respect to the system's initial condition and process noise as \emph{$\log\det$ error}.
 First, we consider the problem of designing an estimator that guarantees a specified $\log\det$ error and uses a minimal number of sensors ---we refer to this problem as \ref{pr:min_set}.
 Second, we consider the problem of designing an estimator that uses at most $r$ sensors and minimizes the $\log\det$ error ---we refer to this problem as \ref{pr:min}.
-Naturally, \ref{pr:min_set} and \ref{pr:min} are combinatorial, and in particular, they involve the minimization of the supermodular $\log\det$ error.
-Because the minimization of a general supermodular function is NP-hard (\cite{Feige:1998:TLN:285055.285059}), we provide efficient approximation algorithms for their general solution, along with their worst-case performance guarantees.
+Naturally, \ref{pr:min_set} and \ref{pr:min} are combinatorial, and in particular, they involve the minimization of a supermodular set function, that is, the $\log\det$ estimation error of the Kalman filter with respect to the system's initial condition and process noise.
+Because the minimization of a general supermodular function is NP-hard \cite{Feige:1998:TLN:285055.285059}, we provide efficient approximation algorithms for their general solution, along with their worst-case performance guarantees.
 Specifically, we first provide an efficient algorithm for \ref{pr:min_set} that returns a sensor set that satisfies the estimation guarantee of \ref{pr:min_set} and has cardinality up to a multiplicative factor from the minimum cardinality sensor sets that meet the same estimation bound.
-More importantly, this multiplicative factor depends only logarithmically on the problem's \ref{pr:min_set} parameters.
-Next, we provide an efficient algorithm for \ref{pr:min} that returns a sensor set of cardinality $l\geq r$ ($l$ is chosen by the designer) and achieves a near optimal value for increasing $l$.
-Specifically, for $l=r$, it achieves a worst-case approximation factor $1-1/e$.\footnote{Such algorithms, that involve the minimization of supermodular set functions, are also used in the machine learning (\cite{krause2008beyond}), path planning for information acquisition (\cite{singh2009efficient, atanasov2014information}), leader selection (\cite{clark2012,clark2014_1, clark2014_2}), sensor scheduling (\cite{shamaiah2010greedy,jawaid2015submodularity,zhang2015Sensor}), actuator placement (\cite{olshevsky2014minimal, summers2014submodularity, 2014arXiv1409.3289T, DBLP:journals/corr/TzoumasRPJ15, DBLP:journals/corr/TzoumasJP15, zhao2015gramian}) and sensor placement in static phenomena (\cite{krause2008near,2015arXiv150600747J}) literature.
-Their popularity is due to their simple implementation ---they are greedy algorithms--- and provable worst-case approximation factors, that are the best one can achieve in polynomial time for several classes of functions (\cite{nemhauser1978best,Feige:1998:TLN:285055.285059}).}
+Moreover, this multiplicative factor depends only logarithmically on the problem's \ref{pr:min_set} parameters.
+And next, we provide an efficient algorithm for \ref{pr:min} that returns a sensor set of cardinality $l\geq r$ ---$l$ is chosen by the designer--- and achieves a near optimal value for increasing $l$.
+Specifically, for $l=r$, it achieves a worst-case approximation factor $1-1/e$.\footnote{Such algorithms, that involve the minimization of supermodular set functions, are also used in the machine learning \cite{krause2008beyond}, path planning for information acquisition \cite{singh2009efficient, atanasov2014information}, leader selection \cite{clark2012,clark2014_1, clark2014_2}, sensor scheduling \cite{shamaiah2010greedy,jawaid2015submodularity}, actuator placement \cite{olshevsky2014minimal, summers2014submodularity, 2014arXiv1409.3289T, DBLP:journals/corr/TzoumasRPJ15, DBLP:journals/corr/TzoumasJP15, zhao2015gramian} and sensor placement in static phenomena \cite{krause2008near,2015arXiv150600747J} literature.
+Their popularity is due to their simple implementation ---they are greedy algorithms--- and provable worst-case approximation factors, that are the best one can achieve in polynomial time for several classes of functions \cite{nemhauser1978best,Feige:1998:TLN:285055.285059}.}